 Ministry of Education – information and helpful links related to the legalization of recreational cannabis

-Government of Ontario – Information and rules around legalization of cannabis
+Government of Ontario – information and rules around legalization of cannabis

 Simcoe Muskoka District Health Unit – information on the health impacts of cannabis use